Why can’t I combine some dimensions and metrics?

 /home 1:00 B

 Our report contains the average session time, a metric calculated from the session time dimension.
-If Piwik PRO would calculate it for each table, the results would be:
+If Piwik PRO were to calculate it for each table, the results would be:

 Session table Event table (inaccurate data) Event table (accurate data)